All Products

 TO LOGICAL PARTITION BY LIST(ds);

-The REBUILD command does not retain historical binary logging (Binlog) data.
-Therefore, you cannot run REBUILD on a table with binary logging enabled by default.
-To perform this operation, you must configure the binlog_mode parameter in the REBUILD task and follow the steps below.
-This process ensures that downstream clients have consumed all historical Binlog data before the table is rebuilt.
+REBUILD does not retain historical binary logging data.
+By default, you cannot run REBUILD on a table that has binary logging enabled.
+To run the task, you must specify the binlog_mode parameter and follow these steps.
+This ensures that the downstream client has fully consumed all historical binary logging data.

 1. Run REBUILD.